denten-books/plain-text/sample.md

 (*φανταζομένων*) while remaining essentially the same substance.
 Benjamin Jowett translates the passage:

-> Thus, then, as the several elements never present themselves in the same
+> Thus, then, as the several elements never present themselves in the same form
-> form,[*phantazomenōn*] how can anyone have the assurance to assert positively
+> [*phantazomenōn*], how can anyone have the assurance to assert positively
 > that any of them, whatever it may be, is one thing rather than another?
 > [@plato_timaeus_1998, 49d]